jtb305/programming1/index.md

 ![Source code for 99 bottles of beer] (https://github.com/jtb305/programming1/blob/gh-pages/src/99%20bottles.zip)

 ### Open sea grid combat
-OOP graphics collision based 2ds spaces shooter.
-Created winter of 2021
+OOP Our final project that we were only able to incorporate some of our desired features.
+Created spring of 2022

 ![Open sea grid combat](https://github.com/jtb305/programming1/blob/gh-pages/images/Screen%20Shot%202022-05-25%20at%2012.09.27%20PM.png?raw=true)